-Applicants are required to complete prerequisite courses as well as two veterinary experiences of at least forty hours each in length.
+Applicants are required to complete prerequisite courses and supply official Graduate Record Examination - General (GRE) results.
 Applicants will be able to fulfill the academic requirements at a university of their choice.
-Applicants are advised to register in programs which will provide a career alternative, should they not be admitted to the DVM program.
+Applicants are advised to register in programs which will provide a career alternative, should they not be admitted to the DVM program

-Required Courses (55%)
+Required Courses (50%)